Specialisms

 Employment Profile

-Rachel has worked as an independent expert witness since 1997 and has prepared over 500 reports for both claimants and the defence.
+Rachel has worked as an independent Expert Witness since 1997 and has prepared over 500 reports for both claimants and the defence.
 She has extensive experience of attending case conferences, experts’ meetings and has attended court.
 Rachel has prepared Loss of Services reports to assist the court in determining the amount of damages payable.
 She has written detailed reports quantifying the past services provided by the deceased to their dependants, as well as those that they would have provided in future.

-Rachel is a Senior Lecturer in occupational therapy and is responsible for the teaching of post-graduate degrees including MSc Occupational Therapy and MSc Occupational Therapy Distance Learning.
+Rachel is a Senior Lecturer in Occupational Therapy and is responsible for the teaching of post-graduate degrees including MSc Occupational Therapy and MSc Occupational Therapy Distance Learning.

-She has extensive experience of working in hospital and community settings treating people with a variety of physical disabilities and complex needs.
+Rachel has extensive experience of working in hospital and community settings treating people with a variety of physical disabilities and complex needs.
 Rachel has considerable experience of assessments and care planning, development of intervention programmes to meet individual needs to restore function or improve independence, identifying equipment to improve daily living skills and providing training and advice to carers.

 Rachel is a confident communicator, having considerable experience presenting at national and international conferences.